 In conclusion, let me say in the strongest possible terms, reaffirm your support for Goals 2000, the standards movement and the national education goals.
-Parents, have been searching long and hard for how the national interest in having students reach higher achievement levels can be pursued in a way that is both forward looking and respectful of the American tradition in education: local control, state responsibility and federal help.
+Parents, teachers and the public are strongly behind this movement.
+Certainly business is.
+We have been searching long and hard for how the national interest in having students reach higher achievement levels can be pursued in a way that is both forward looking and respectful of the American tradition in education: local control, state responsibility and federal help.
 Goals 2000 is that vehicle.
 It is incumbent upon all of us to settle quickly any controversy and allow the standards movement to go forward.